 A favorite thing to do in Naples among visitors and Neapolitans alike is strolling the weekly Farmers Markets.
 There are several around town throughout the week, but for the best Old Naples feel, head to the Third Street South Farmers Market Saturday morning at 7:30am.

 Some of the best shopping in Naples can be found in the unique boutiques and independent shops around town.
 Some favorites include Chesterdales for new and pre-loved home decor, jewelry, and other great finds.
 Marissa Collections is the treat-yourself luxury women's clothing store on 3rd Street South.
 For your sweet tooth or that of your sweetheart, Norman Love Confections has the most perfect edible and scrumptious works of art.
-And The Island Company, with their signature luxe casual island wear.
-The store always smells amazing and you can sip their private label rum while you try things on for size.
+And don’t miss The Island Company, with their signature luxe casual island wear.
+The tropical boutique always smells amazing and you can sip their private label rum while you try things on for size.

 For quick shopping trips or rainy days, head to the local indoor Coastland Mall.